decision making power

 — Aunty Geraldine, Assembly Co-Chair.

-We’ve been yarning with Community about various ideas for reforms that will put First Peoples in the driver’s seat.
-Two big ideas for key reforms are:
+Over the last few years, we’ve been yarning with Community about various ideas for reforms that will put First Peoples in the driver’s seat.